zoeludena/zoeludena.github.io/index.md

 <p></p>

+I currently work for the San Diego Sheriff's Office as an IT Specialist, more specifically a PowerBI Admin!

 I am a recent college graduate (as of March 2025).
 I was a Data Science Major in Revelle College with a Business Economics minor at University of California, San Diego.

-I am currently looking for a full time job in data analytics or engineering!
-Feel free to explore my website to learn a little bit more about me!